[portfolio is currently being edited]

 Their illustration style can be likened to dynamic comic and manga illustrations, drawing from influences in Black queer culture, Afrofuturism, science fiction, 90s Nollywood references and 90s/2000s anime.

-They have a great interest in artwork which encompasses aspects of art and science, and this plays a large theme in their work.
-They aim to create work which is a visual and cultural display of identity, in conjunction with scientific theory and aesthetics, as well assessing the relationship between them.
+They have a great interest in artwork that encompasses aspects of art and science, and this plays a large theme in their work.
+They aim to create work that is a visual and cultural display of identity, in conjunction with scientific theory and aesthetics, as well assessing the relationship between them.

 The clients Kemi has worked with include BBC, Channel 4, TikTok, Tinder and Ogilvy.